90291: VENICE UNZIPPED

 STYLE: The film's point-of-view is investigative, fact-based, and non-partisan.
 Rounding out our embed coverage will be interviews with local and national thought-leaders from multiple points of view.

 SCHEDULE: Plan is to film Summer of 2018 through Summer 2019, then complete post production by Fall 2019 in time for submission to Sundance and other premiere festivals.
 Goal is to then debut at a major festival and release the film Summer/Fall 2020 in advance of the 2020 Presidential elections.
 A larger social impact campaign will then launch around the film release to provoke further debate on the issues .
-Project elements include a virtual reality (VR) short film, an interactive website, and a comprehensive educational initiative.
+Project elements include an interactive website and a comprehensive educational initiative.

-CREATIVE TEAM: The film is written & directed by award-winning documentary filmmaker, Colin Keith Gray, and producer Megan Raney Aarons (AKA The Sibs - "Atari: Game Over", "Being Canadian", "Freedom’s Fury"); along with journalist/ co-producer CJ Gronner ("Viceland"), co-producer Jamila C Fairley ("BELLA!", "Re-Emerging: The Jews Of Nigeria") & political consultant/ co-producer, Marc Baranov; executive producers Amaechi Uzoigwe (Run The Jewels) & Lorien Gabel (Interlog, PINGG); supervising producers Matt Green ("Refuge Wild") & Andrea McHugh ("Hell’s Kitchen", "Oprah Winfrey Show", "Ghost Hunters:); Emmy award winner editor, Mohamed El Manasterly ("The Square"); DP Tyler Heckerman ("The Cape"); and Emmy Award winning VR director, Ben Tricklebank ("Clouds Over Cuba").
+CREATIVE TEAM: The film is written & directed by award-winning documentary filmmaker, Colin Keith Gray, and producer Megan Raney Aarons (AKA The Sibs - "Atari: Game Over", "Being Canadian", "Freedom’s Fury"); along with journalist/ co-producer CJ Gronner ("Viceland"), co-producer Jamila C Fairley ("BELLA!", "Re-Emerging: The Jews Of Nigeria") & political consultant/ co-producer, Marc Baranov; executive producers Amaechi Uzoigwe (Run The Jewels) & Lorien Gabel (Interlog, PINGG); supervising producers Matt Green ("Refuge Wild") & Andrea McHugh ("Hell’s Kitchen", "Oprah Winfrey Show", "Ghost Hunters:); Emmy award winner editor, Mohamed El Manasterly ("The Square"); DP Tyler Heckerman ("The Cape"); and Emmy Award winning Interactive director, Ben Tricklebank ("Clouds Over Cuba").
 Project is produced by GRAiNEY PICTURES with co-production partners EVO Films USA and Still Moving Pictures.